dtcenter/METplus/docs/Users_Guide/systemconfiguration.rst

 Note: Substituting VALID_INCREMENT = 21600 will generate the same result.

 This will process data valid on 2019-02-01 at 00Z, 06Z, 12Z, and 18Z as well as 2019-02-02 at 00Z.
 For each of these valid times, the METplus wrappers can also loop over a set of forecast leads that are all valid at the current run time.
-See :ref:`looping-over-forecast-leads` for more information.
+See :ref:`looping over forecast leads` for more information.

+.. :ref:`Looping by Initialization Time`

 Looping by Initialization Time
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^